Campus Living Guidelines

 Repair problems on washers and dryers and refunds should be reported to the Office of Business Communications at (813) 253-6242.

 If you are locked out of your room, you may borrow a loan key from the Vaughn Center information desk.
-You will have until 8 a.m. on the Monday following the check out to return the key; failure to do so will result in your account being billed a late fee or lock change.
+You will have 24 hours to return the loan key; failure to do so will result in your account being billed a late fee or lock change.

 Residents are expected to keep their keys with them at all times.
 You will be able to sign out a loan key at no cost for the first time.
 Thereafter, you will be responsible to pay $10 the second time a key is checked out, $15 for the third and $20 for a fourth.
 Upon the fifth check out, locks will be changed and you will be assessed the charge of a lock change.
 This amount will be billed to your bursar account at the end of the semester.